maybebyte/anthesis/nixos.md

 because I'm paranoid doesn't mean they aren't out to get me), I need my system to have secure defaults.
 Security is often eschewed in favor of new features because the reward for good security is 'nothing.'
 No intrusions happen, no damage is sustained, and no services go down.
-The benefit of good security is often more about what doesn't happen rather than what does.
+In other words, the benefit of good security is often more about what doesn't happen rather than what does.

 Documentation for NixOS is scattered and of varying quality, whereas OpenBSD has consistently excellent documentation with its man pages and FAQ.

+## Verdict

 Overall, while I really like the underlying philosophy behind NixOS, OpenBSD suits my needs better.
+I run it wherever I can and I see myself running it for a long time.

-That said, NixOS certainly has its place and I still check in on the project from time to time.
+That said, NixOS certainly has its place and I still check in on the project now and again to see what's new.
+Declarative languages are compelling enough to me that I use xmonad, a window manager written and configured in Haskell.